magali17/hei_aim3a/R - hei_aim3a/README.md

 # HEI Studies – Impact of Mobile Monitoring Design on Exposure Assessment and Environmental Epidemiology

-This repository contains analysis conducted under the Health Effects Institute (HEI) award to Dr. Lianne Sheppard:
+This repository contains some of the analysis conducted under the Health Effects Institute (HEI) award to Dr. Lianne Sheppard:
 **"Optimizing Exposure Assessment for Inference About Air Pollution Effects with Application to the Aging Brain"** (RFA 19-1).

 The work includes:

 - Analyses of mobile monitoring designs
-- Health analyses related to low-cost monitors
+- Summary of health analyses related to low-cost monitors
-- Applications of machine learning
+- Summary of applications of machine learning
-- Cost assessments
+- Summary of cost assessments

 ---